Gateway belief model: Consensus-heuristic

 In the face of uncertainty, people often look to others for guidance, including experts.
 Prior research shows that people heuristically rely on consensus cues in the absence of motivation to cognitively elaborate, because consensus typically implies correctness.
 Research also indicates that people desire to conform to the expert consensus and generally prefer to rely on the combined judgment of multiple experts rather than on individual expert opinions.
 Relying on consensus cues is often considered socially adaptive because it harnesses the wisdom of the crowd effect.

 Consensus is therefore an example of a descriptive norm, i.e., the collective judgment of a group of individuals, such as experts.

 Public opinion research shows that the views of the general public often diverge sharply from experts on a number of important societal issues, especially in the United States.
 This is known as the "consensus gap".
 The main premise of the gateway belief model is that this gap can be reduced by highlighting or communicating the actual degree of social or scientific consensus on an issue.

 Norm perception as a vehicle for social change

-The basic mechanism of the gateway belief model, i.e., aligning people's (mis)perception of the degree of group consensus with the factual degree of consensus parallels research in social psychology on leveraging norm-perception as a vehicle for social change.
+The basic mechanism of the gateway belief model involves realigning people's (mis)perception of the degree of group consensus with the factual degree of consensus.
+This parallels research in social psychology on leveraging norm-perception as a vehicle for social change.

 For example, early research showed that college students frequently misperceive the social consensus on campus binge drinking.
 Through a method known as "estimate and reveal", social psychologists have attempted to reveal the discrepancy between students' subjective perceptions of the drinking norm among their peers and the actual norm (which is typically much lower).
 Social norm communication campaigns indeed evidence that increasing awareness of the actual drinking norm has positive subsequent impacts on students' own attitudes and behavior towards binge drinking.

 While excessive binge drinking is often harmful to the individual, large-scale societal misperceptions of scientific agreement on social dilemmas such as climate change or vaccines can be collectively harmful.
 When the consensus intervention involves experts rather than peers, the social influence process is referred to as obedience.

 Role of misinformation

 The "sticky" nature of myths and the spread of misinformation is often cited as a major cause of public confusion over the nature of scientific consensus.
 Prominent examples include autism-vaccine controversies, the causal link between smoking and lung cancer and the role of carbon dioxide emissions in driving global warming.
-So-called vested-interest groups, also known as merchants of doubt, deliberately try to undermine public understanding of the scientific consensus on these topics through organized disinformation campaigns.

 People's perception of expert consensus has generally shown to be sensitive to anecdotal evidence and misinformation.

+Vested-interest groups, sometimes referred to as "merchants of doubt", deliberately try to undermine public understanding of the scientific consensus on these topics through organized disinformation campaigns.